koljapluemer/glosses4learning-cms/README.md

 - Gloss files live in `data/gloss/<iso>/<slug>.json`, where `slug` is the content with illegal filename characters removed.
 - A JSON Schema for gloss files is available at `schema/gloss.schema.json`.
 - Language definitions live in `data/language/<iso>.json`; see `schema/language.schema.json` for the schema and example files for English and German.
-- API keys for OpenAI and DeepL are stored locally in `data/settings.json` and editable via the Settings link in the header.
+- API keys for OpenAI and DeepL are stored in your browser's localStorage and editable via the Settings link in the header.